v-berberian/player/README.md

 This is a player project, created on React.js.
-This repository is used for GitHub pages version of https://github.com/vadimberberian/player-code
+This repository is used for actual preview of https://github.com/vadimberberian/player-code

+Please visit https://vadimberberian.github.io/player/ for preview.